 Symbols are elements or groups of elements (components) that are kept the exact same throughout a project.
 When one instance of a symbol is updated, all other instances in the project will be changed as well.

 Sync it up!

 Update common items all at once.
-Edit footers, navigations, logos, and anything else with just one edit.
+Edit everything all at once with just one edit.